redis/jedis/README.md

 ## License

-Copyright (c) 2010 Jonathan Leibiusky
+Copyright (c) 2011 Jonathan Leibiusky, Moritz Heuser

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation